-Eight injured in suspected parcel bomb explosion in Lyon, France
+Terrorism probe opened after suspected parcel bomb in Lyon injures 13 people

 The explosion was "like a bomb, extremely loud," she said.

-The incident occured around 17h40 CEST on Friday, according to the French interior minister.
+The incident occurred around 17h40 CEST on Friday, according to the French interior minister.

 The explosion took place in the second arrondissement of Lyon on the angle where Rue Victor Hugo meets Rue Sala in a busy shopping area.